VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 screen.
 When we need to use the entire screen, we can do it according to the screen coordinates.
-Screen coordinates are usually used in the functions that are irrelevant to window or functions that are tightly related to the screen, such as `GetCursorPos` and `SetCursorPos.` If the device context used by `GDI` functions is `HDC_SCREEN`, the logical coordinates will be mapped as screen coordinates.
+Screen coordinates are usually used in the functions that are irrelevant to window or functions that are tightly related to the screen, such as `GetCursorPos` and `SetCursorPos`.
+If the device context used by `GDI` functions is `HDC_SCREEN`, the logical coordinates will be mapped as screen coordinates.

 The coordinates in the window coordinates are based on entire window, including window border, caption bar, menu bar and scroll bar, in which the origin of window coordinates is the upper-left corner of the window.
-While using the device context handle returned by `GetDC,` the logical coordinates passed to `GDI` functions will be converted into window coordinates.
+While using the device context handle returned by `GetDC`, the logical coordinates passed to `GDI` functions will be converted into window coordinates.

 The point (0, 0) of the client area coordinates is the upper-left corner of this area.
-When we use the device context handle returned `GetClientDC` or `BeginPaint,` the logical coordinates passed to `GDI` functions will be converted to the client area coordinates.
+When we use the device context handle returned `GetClientDC` or `BeginPaint`, the logical coordinates passed to `GDI` functions will be converted to the client area coordinates.

 When programming we need to know on which coordinate system the coordinates or